Brandon-Ayala/UK-Online-Retail-Case-Study/README.md

-## Data Analysis of a Fictional UK Online Retail Store Using Microsoft Excel and Tableau
+## Data Analysis of a UK Online Retail Store Using Microsoft Excel and Tableau

 ### Table of Contents
 1. [About This Data](#about)